 For many years, the Federal Government has supported and encouraged businesses to expand their exporting potential by providing cash rebates known as the Export Market Development Grant (EMDG).
-Last year alone, they offered $214.5 million to more than 4,700 Australian businesses to support their exporting activities.

 Recent changes to the EMDG came into effect on 1 July 2021, moving the EMDG from a reimbursement scheme to a grant program, which means it’s now an upfront eligibility grant program.

 It’s important to note that this grant isn’t limited to businesses with established export lines; it is also available to those investigating or looking to start their export journey.